Beto-lima/AWS-ERM-APACHE_FLINK/README.md

 This repository contains the Terraform code to provision an EMR Cluster on AWS, configured with Flink and other applications such as Hadoop and Zeppelin.
 This example serves as a starting point that can easily be adapted to your business needs.

+🐳 Dockerfile
+This project includes a Dockerfile for creating a development environment with Terraform and AWS CLI pre-installed.
+It is designed to simplify setting up the required tools for provisioning resources on AWS.

+Dockerfile Breakdown

+Base Image: Uses the latest version of Ubuntu as the base.

+Packages Installed:
+wget, unzip, curl, git, openssh-client, iputils-ping for general utility and connectivity.
+Terraform version 1.10.5 is downloaded, installed, and moved to /usr/local/bin/.
+AWS CLI v2 is also installed to allow direct AWS service interaction from within the container.
+Volume: The /iac directory is exposed as a volume for your Terraform infrastructure-as-code scripts.

+How to Build and Run the Docker Image

+To build and run the Docker container with the necessary tools:
+Step 1: Build the Docker image:

+docker build -t terraform-aws

+Step 2: Run the Docker container:

+docker run -it -v $(pwd)/iac:/iac terraform-aws

+This command will mount your local iac directory to the /iac folder inside the container, so you can directly work with your Terraform scripts in the containerized environment.

+Step 3: Configure AWS CLI inside the container (before running Terraform):

+aws configure

+This step is mandatory so Terraform can authenticate and provision resources in your AWS account.

 🚀 Overview
 The code uses Terraform to provision: